Creating A To Do List In WordPress

 - Administrators: Manage Options

-Note: When working with the Master list type make sure that you only permit non-administrators to view and complete items, otherwise they will be able to edit the Master list itself.
+Note: When working with the Master list type non-administrators should only be permitted to view and complete items, otherwise they will have the ability to edit the Master list itself.

 View To-Do List